Manage Connectors in Presentations with Python

 - Create an instance of the Presentation class.

-- Add two AutoShape to the slide using the
+- Add two AutoShape objects to the slide using the

-object by defining the connector type. - Connect the shapes using the connector.
+add_connectormethod exposed by the ShapeCollection object and specify the connector type. - Connect the shapes with the connector.

 - Call the

-This Python code shows you how to add a connector (a bent connector) between two shapes (an ellipse and rectangle):
+The following Python code shows how to add a bent connector between two shapes (an ellipse and a rectangle):

 import aspose.slides as slides

-# Accesses the shapes collection for a specific slide
+# Access the shapes collection for the first slide.

 connector = shapes.add_connector(slides.ShapeType.BENT_CONNECTOR2, 0, 0, 10, 10)